 IMO — Airbnbs are the way to go if at all possible.
 You can find them all around in the city and they're just so much more comfortable than hostels.
 Plus, it'll most likely have a kitchen which means you can make some of your meals at home!
 That'll save you some money right there.

 Shanghai Airbnbs have a cool feature called "Airbnb plus".
 The plus at the end means that someone that works for Airbnb has personally visited this property and verified it as a good place to stay!
 Using this feature can give you more peace of mind that what you're booking is good.

 Booking your Airbnb

 To book an Airbnb, simply go to their website (or download their app) and search for Shanghai and your dates.
 It'll give you a long list you can look through.
 You can narrow your search by using the filter options.

 One tip for booking an Airbnb anywhere in the world: look at the reviews!!
-If there are no reviews, DO NOT BOOK IT!
+If there are no reviews, just don't book it to be safe.
 There are some scammers on Airbnb that will post fake places, let you book it and then disappear.
 As long as it has a handful of good reviews, you should be good to go.
 Airbnb does their best to keep the scams away, but this is a great tip to know.

-- This great loft style apartment -- perfect for medium sized group
+- This great loft style apartment — perfect for medium sized groups

-FYI- It's harder to find places in Shanghai that can sleep more than six-eight people (in beds) because most people live and rent out apartments.
-If you're traveling in super big groups, you may need to rent out a couple of Airbnbs.
+It's harder to find places in Shanghai that can sleep more than 6-8 people (in beds) because most people live and rent out apartments.
+If you're traveling in bigger groups, you may need to rent out a couple of Airbnbs.